QA

 Ingredients: Lightly roasted coffee beans, Cardamom, Saffron, Water

-Laban is a traditional yogurt drink popular in Qatar and throughout the Middle East.
-It is made with fermented milk and has a tangy, refreshing taste.
-Laban is often consumed with meals, especially during the hot summer months.
-It is believed to aid digestion and is a good source of probiotics.
+Traditional yogurt drink popular in Qatar and throughout Middle East.
+Made with fermented milk, has tangy, refreshing taste.
+Often consumed with meals, especially during hot summer months.
+Believed to aid digestion and is good source of probiotics.

 milkCold